5 Things to Know about Head Start

 All parents want to provide the best opportunities for their children to learn, grow and thrive.
 This is especially true when it comes to education.
 No child should miss out on a quality education because of their family’s ability to pay.

-That’s why One Hope United is pleased to offer Head Start or Early Head Start programing at four of our child care and early education centers.
+That’s why One Hope United is pleased to offer Head Start or Early Head Start programing at three of our child care and early education centers.
 These programs combine quality child care and education with other programing and resources to help set every child up for success:

 - Bridgeport Child Development Center I (Head Start, 3–5 years)